artsy/eigen/docs/developing_a_feature.md

    }
 ```

-Adding the `description` property makes it possible to override the feature flag from the admin menu.
+Adding the `showInAdminMenu` property makes it possible to override the feature flag from the admin menu.

 You can access the feature flag in a functional react component using `useFeatureFlag`.